tmpreston/tmpreston.github.com/_posts/2015-04-21-brisbane-net-meetup---april.md

 There was a brief look at the impressive [App Insights][4] which sadly doesn't have an easy binding for WinForms meaning it may be some time before I'll get to use it.

 Great relaxed atmosphere as usual and while the talk pointed out a few things that aren't quite going to make it into the initial release we only covered half the topics.
 I'll be looking forward to next month and ASP.Net + .NET Core changes (provided son 1.0 doesn't require my supervision).

-Should also try and remember to thank [Paul][5] or someone from [Octopus][6] as the free pizza is a life saver after missing lunch.
+I'll also try and remember to thank [Paul][5] or someone from [Octopus][6] as the free pizza is a life saver after missing lunch.

 ###PSA
 Removing all caps can be achived by posting the following in Powershell or follow the original instructions on [stackoverflow][3].